Medicago sativa L.

 History And Folklore

-In the U.S, the early colonists, with such esteemed members including Thomas Jefferson and George Washington, grew alfalfa.6 However, it was not widely cultivated across the country until the California Gold Rush of 1849 because, at this time, much of the equipment used to directly or indirectly support the mining efforts was animal-powered thus requiring large amounts of livestock feed.6 Alfalfa is considered the foremost forage plant for dairy cows as it increases their milk production.6,9 Not only does it provide nutrient dense hay, it is also a source of leaf meal used to fortify baby foods and a variety of other foods that are prepared to support weight gain and supply vitamins and minerals.2,10 It is fed to chickens and rabbits and utilized in gardening and large scale agriculture.
-It is a "nitrogen fixer" like many legumes.3,11 Alfalfa not only provides healing nutrients for humans, but it helps to "heal" soil as well and makes an effective "green manure" for providing nutrients to poor soil.
+Alfalfa was first grown in the United States by early colonists, but it was not widely cultivated across the country until the California Gold Rush.
+Alfalfa provides a nutrient dense hay and is considered the foremost forage plant for dairy cows.
+It is fed to chickens and rabbits and utilized in gardening and large scale agriculture.
+It is a "nitrogen fixer" like many legumes.
+Alfalfa not only provides healthy nutrients for humans, but it helps to "heal" soil as well and makes an effective "green manure" for providing nutrients to poor soil.

-Alfalfa was used in traditional Chinese medicine (TCM), making its first appearance around 200 CE during the Han Dynasty, for digestive system support and to stimulate the appetite.3 Alfalfa was revered for its soothing and strengthening properties.
+Alfalfa was used in traditional Chinese medicine (TCM), making its first appearance around 200 CE during the Han Dynasty, for digestive system support and to stimulate the appetite.
+Alfalfa was revered for its soothing and strengthening properties.
 It became available around the 1850's to the Native Americans who adopted it into their healing system and referred to it as 'Buffalo grass'.
-They would grind up the seed into flour and put in gruels and bread and also ate the young leaves and shoots.3 In India, alfalfa seeds have been applied topically as a cooling poultice.4 The leaves are a source for the dietary supplement chlorophyll,10 and the seeds are used to make a yellow dye.4,11 In parts of China and Russia young alfalfa leaves have been served as a vegetable.4 In traditional medicine of Europe and the U.S., alfalfa has been used to stimulate appetite10,11,12 support urinary and bowel function,10,12 and as a diuretic.12 Further, due to alfalfa's nutrient density10,13 it has been utilized for providing easy to assimilate nutrients during convalescence.11 Additionally, it has been administered for not only increasing milk production in dairy cows but in lactating woman as well.10 It is recommended for use as a tonic after blood loss or in cases of insufficient levels of iron in the blood.14 In Mathew Wood's book, the Earthwise Herbal, alfalfa is portrayed as a soothing herb for calming the nervous system that is particularly useful for the type of person that is really busy, always on the go, and is very time conscious.15 Alfalfa is an alkalizing plant that has complex and seemingly opposite flavors of bitter and sweet and therefore both stimulates and regulates stomach secretion.15 Alfalfa aids in healthy digestion due to its fiber content which gives this herb a slightly laxative effect and also supports the structure of the intestinal walls.15
+They would grind up the seed into flour and put in gruels and bread and also ate the young leaves and shoots.
+In India, alfalfa seeds have been applied topically as a cooling poultice.
+The leaves are a source for the dietary supplement chlorophyll, and the seeds are used to make a yellow dye.
+In parts of China and Russia young alfalfa leaves have been served as a vegetable.

 Flavor Notes And Energetics

 The tastes are sweet, bitter, and earthy.
 It is energetically cooling.

 Uses And Preparations